dgleijen/ItemForge3D/README.md

 # ItemForge3D

-ItemForge3D provides a **safe, extensible API** for registering items and attaching wield entities to players.
-It supports lifecycle management, duplicate protection, and modder‑friendly callbacks.
+ItemForge3D provides a **safe, extensible API** for attaching wield entities to players.
+It builds on Minetest’s built‑in item registry, storing only the **extra metadata** you need for visuals and lifecycle hooks.

 ---